gmaccarone/gmaccarone.github.io/_posts/2013-06-13-locating-large-objects.markdown

 visibility into every branch or commit.
 Thankfully there are several commands that are part of `git` that will help you to locate these large files/commits.

-NOTE: All instructions below will assume that you are working in a bare repo, not a cloned copy.
-If you don't have access to the repository on the server, run your clone with `--mirror` to get a local copy of the bare repo.

 # How do I get a list of commits for a repo?
 If you're reasonably certain that there was a recent commit that added this new large file, a quick way to identify it is using [`git rev-list`][rev-list].
 From